ota-meshi/eslint-plugin-lodash-template/docs/rules/README.md

 ## Recommended with HTML template (Improve Readability with HTML template)

-Enforce all the rules in this category, as well as all higher priority rules, with:
+Enforce all the rules in this category and all the rules in `Best Practices`/`Recommended` categories with:

 ```json
 {